RileyGabrielson/rileygabrielson.github.io/_posts/2025-04-24-getting-better-should-be-fun.markdown

 The exciting part of these fun, silly projects is that you will learn to love being an engineer, and your work will become way more enjoyable as a result.
 You will make connections that your peers won't, you will be more creative in your problem solving, and it will become a lot easier to view what you do as a craft rather than a job.

-**Find the fun** maybe a bit cliche, but go try it anyway.
+**Find the fun** may be a bit cliche, but go try it anyway.
 You deserve to be happy, and you'll be a better engineer because of it.

 ## Some Inspiration